 - Dongles – A dongle is a device that can allow doctors to have a digital certificate attached to their laptops.
 The digital certificate is loaded into the dongle, and the dongle is attached via a USB port onto the doctor’s laptop.
 If a doctor wishes to use a laptop, then a dongle is mandatory.
 To find out more information on dongles, contact Healthlink on 0800 288 887.

 - User registration – All users of the ESA system must be registered with Sector Operations.
 This ensures that only those people eligible are allowed to use the ESA system.

 - Audit trails – All Special Authority transactions entered on the ESA system are captured for statistical and audit purposes.

 What steps have been taken to ensure confidentiality of patient data?

-Confidentiality of patient information is extremely important to Sector Services.
-In order to ensure that the ESA system complies with the Health Information Privacy Code, Sector Services commissioned an independent privacy impact assessment that examined the system in relation to the 12 rules of the Health Information Privacy Code.
+Confidentiality of patient information is extremely important to Sector Operations.
+In order to ensure that the ESA system complies with the Health Information Privacy Code, Sector Operations commissioned an independent privacy impact assessment that examined the system in relation to the 12 rules of the Health Information Privacy Code.

 As a result of this assessment some changes have been made to the system that better protect confidentiality of patient information.